-There are a few Everests in the gluten free baking world – bread, sourdough, cookies and pastry.
-Today we’re tackling pastry – specifically, easy gluten-free butter pastry.
+There are a few Everests in the gluten free baking world – cinnamon rolls, sourdough, croissants and pastry.
+Today we’re tackling pastry – specifically, easy gluten-free pastry.
 It uses an easy to find combination of flours to create a foolproof, flaky and all round delicious gluten free experience.

 - Pumpkin pie.
 A festive treat with a delicious pumpkin custard filling, this pastry was originally developed for my pumpkin pie recipe.
 You could also use the pastry to make a fruit pie, if that’s your preference.

 - If you’d like to decorate the top, I recommend making two batches of pastry.
 You could most likely make a double batch and then just divide the pastry into two.
 This will prevent it becoming unwieldy and the butter melting.

 - For leftover pastry scraps: roll them out and sprinkle them with light brown sugar and cinnamon.
 Roll them up as you could a cinnamon scroll and bake until crispy and golden.

 - This pastry would also be suitable for a lemon/lime curd tart (my lime curd tart recipe is here) or a custard tart.
 So many options!